Benjamin Truman

-Sir Benjamin Truman (1699/1700 – 20 March 1780) was an English entrepreneur and brewer during the 18th century.
-He is notable for the expansion of the Truman Brewery in the Spitalfields area of east London.
+Sir Benjamin Truman (1699/1700 – 20 March 1780) was an English entrepreneur and brewer during the 18th century, responsible for the expansion of the Truman Brewery in the Brick Lane area of east London.

 Biography

 Truman followed in the footsteps of his father and grandfather, both named Joseph Truman.
 Joseph Truman the elder inherited the Lolsworth Field brewery, William Bucknall's Brewhouse, in 1694, and took his son into partnership in 1716 before dying in 1719.
 Benjamin Truman joined the firm in 1722, and proved himself a shrewd businessman: